The Ottawa Officiants Most Recommended by Friends & Wedding Professionals!

 Baptisms, Christenings, & Naming Ceremonies

 This website is all about helping you take full control over how your ceremony can be designed to reflect your personalities and styles.
-As Ottawa's only full-time professional wedding officiants, Lynne and Keith Langille will guide you as to how all of the elements that you want in your ceremony can be seamlessly woven together and leave your guests awestruck by your boldness and innovation.
+As Ottawa professional wedding officiants, we (Lynne & Keith) will guide you as to how all of the elements that you want in your ceremony can be seamlessly woven together and leave your guests awestruck by your boldness and innovation.

-The ceremony is really an intense expression of emotions and feelings.
-They know how to help you harness all of the energy surrounding the charged atmosphere so that you can the kind of impact that you've wanted.
-They will help you display the calm poise that projects confidence in your every move.
+A wedding ceremony is really intended to be an intense expression of emotions and feelings.
+We know how to help you harness all of the energy surrounding the charged atmosphere of the event so that you can the kind of impact that you've wanted.
+Moreover, we will help you display the calm poise that projects confidence in your every move during the ceremony.

-Their objective is to have your guests complimenting you after the ceremony on how wonderfully personalized and refreshing your marriage was, compared to the many traditional services that they endured in the past.
+Our objective is to have your guests complimenting you after the ceremony on how wonderfully personalized and refreshing your wedding ceremony was, compared to the many traditional wedding services that they have endured in the past.
 When that happens, you'll know that you've satisfied the needs of your guests.
 And when they're happy, you'll be even happier!

 The following 3 paragraphs were copied from comments on an Internet wedding board site.
 They were written by a married woman looking back on her wedding day.
 She posted these thoughts as a way of advising soon to be wedded couples.
-The ideas expressed here are so in-tune with Lynne and Keith's own thoughts, and they can't think of a better way to say what she said.
+The ideas expressed here are so in-tune with our own thoughts, and we can't think of a better way to say what she said.
 So here they are:

 "… a very well-regarded wedding photographer, very smartly says there are only two kinds of weddings, regardless of size, budget, location, style, or anything else: fun weddings and stressful weddings.
 Aim to make yours fun and the rest will fall into place."